-The Town Council operates two linked websites, the main Council one and The Rufus Centre.
-Both websites were developed and are hosted by an external provider.
-They will be further developed and made more interactive and have recognisable design links with a range of partner organisations.
+The Town Council operates two linked websites, the main Council website www.flitwick.govuk and The Rufus Centre - www,therufuscentre.co.uk.
+Both websites are hosted by an external provider.

-Our website is the main media for the purpose of communicating information about the Town Council.
-The website and indeed email communications media may be used to:
+Our website is one of the main platforms for communicating information about the Town Council.
+The website may be used to:

-- Post minutes and dates of meetings - Advertise events and activities - Publicise good news stories linked website or press page - Vacancies - > Post and communicate information from partners i.e. Police, Library and Health etc. - Announcing new information. - > Promulgate information required under the Transparency Code - > Give information on the Council, its policies and governance - Post and communicate information from other Town related community groups, clubs, associations and bodies. - > Refer resident queries to the Town Clerk, other staff or councillors.
+- Post agendas, supporting papers, minutes and dates of meetings - Advertise events and activities - > Publicise good news stories including press release page - Vacancies - > Post and communicate information from partners i.e. Police, Library and Health etc. - Announce new information. - Promulgate information required under the Transparency Code - > Give information on the Council, Members, its policies and governance - Post and communicate information from other Town related community groups, clubs, associations and bodies. - > Promote Flitwick businesses through the Business Directory - Refer resident queries to the Town Clerk, other staff or councillors.